mindkin/hourfleet/docs/tryout.md

 At this point, you need to swap accounts again.

 You need to logout of your operator account, and sign in as your ficticious friend.

+Now that your ficticious friend signs in they are taken directly to the 'Find a Car' page, where you should see your ficticious car on listed and placed on the map.